Skip to main content

 Optional Walking Pilgrimage

 The walking pilgrimage will begin at Station Road Bridge in Cuyahoga Valley National Park and follow a dedicated pedestrian trail all the way to the Stuhr Woods Picnic Area, a total distance of about 8.5 miles.
-There is an option to join the walking pilgrimage roughly halfway at the Blossom Hill Field House, which is 4 miles from the end point of the pilgrimage.
+Most of the walking pilgrims will first go to Mass at Sacred Heart of Jesus at 9am and then carpool together to the start of the pilgrimage.

-9am – Mass at Sacred Heart of Jesus (CMRI) 450 Dennison Ave, Akron, OH 44312 (40 minute drive from start of walking pilgrimage)
+9am – Mass at Sacred Heart of Jesus (CMRI) 450 Dennison Ave, Akron, OH 44312 (40 minute drive from start of walking pilgrimage).

 11am – Start walking pilgrimage at Station Road Bridge, 13513 Station Rd, Brecksville, OH 44141